sematext/docs/docs/logs/authorizing-ips-for-syslog.md

 ## Method 2: From the Logs Management Application

-You can also authorize IPs without leaving the Sematext Logs Management App.
+You can also authorize IPs without leaving the Sematext Logs App.
 To do that, click on the **App Settings** from the left menu panel.

 Select **Source IPs** tab.
 And click on **+Add New IP**: